-Modifying the cluster configuration data by using the Builder (online version)
+Modifying the cluster configuration data by using the Cluster WebUI

-- 1. Start the WebManager. - 2.
-To start the Builder, click Config Mode on the View menu of the WebManager or select the Config Mode icon from the drop down menu of the tool bar. - 3.
+- 1. Start the Cluster WebUI. - 2.
+Select the Config Mode icon from the drop down menu of the tool bar in Cluster WebUI. - 3.
 Modify the configuration data after the current cluster configuration data is displayed. - 4.
 Upload the modified configuration data.
 Depending on the data modified, it may become necessary to suspend or stop the cluster and/or to restart by shutting down the cluster.
 In such a case, uploading is canceled once and the required operation is displayed.
 Follow the displayed message and do as instructed to perform upload again.